The Digital Nomad Hangover

 Despite recently signing a one-year lease for my apartment in Vancouver, everything I own still fits in a couple suitcases.
 I've got a one-way flight to Bangkok booked in October, three half-planned international trips on the horizon, and a villa in Uluwatu reserved with some friends that I may or may not show up at.

-I spent ten years perfecting the art of leaving – eight to ten months annually bouncing around the world, freelancing and building software from wherever had Wi-Fi and waves.
-Now I'm 30, have been "settled" in Vancouver for almost a year, and am quickly discovering that a decade of impermanence doesn't just switch off when you decide it's time to grow up.
+I spent ten years perfecting the art of leaving.
+Eight to ten months annually bouncing around the world, freelancing and building software from wherever had Wi-Fi and waves.
+Now I'm 30, have been "settled" in Vancouver for almost a year, and am quickly discovering that this decade of impermanence and travel indulgence isn't easy to shut off.

 The Digital Nomad Dream

 In 2015, I finished the shortest programming diploma I could find in Ontario and immediately flew to Bali with a couple hundred bucks in my pocket.
-I'd heard there was decent enough Wi-Fi and amazing surf – so I left my friends, family, and any pathway to a traditional life behind.
+I'd heard there was decent enough Wi-Fi and amazing surf - so while my friends were still in school, I moved my life across the world to become a surf bum.

-A friend had introduced me to Shopify, and despite having zero professional experience, I started calling myself a "Shopify Expert Developer" on Upwork.
+A friend had introduced me to Shopify, and despite having zero professional experience, I started calling myself a "Shopify Expert Developer" on Upwork, a freelancing platform.
 I begged for contracts for weeks and got paid less than minimum wage for my first 5-6 gigs.
-It was objectively horrible work, but it covered surfboard ding repairs and daily nasi goreng from the local warung.
+It was horrible work, but it covered surfboard ding repairs and daily nasi goreng from the local warung.
 I was happy.

 My villa in Bali (weirdly not reading the 4 Hour Work Week) in 2015 / 2016

-We were all in the same headspace back then – reading Tim Ferriss, trading crypto before it was cool, trying to optimize our lives for maximum freedom and minimum responsibility.
-We swapped tips on visa runs, compared notes on the best co-working spaces, and tried to justify our lifestyle choices with talks about "designing your ideal life" and "escaping the 9-to-5."
-We were all running from something... career expectations, relationship failures, suburban futures, maybe taxes - but we dressed it up as running toward adventure.
+We were all in the same headspace back then – reading Tim Ferriss, trading crypto, trying to optimize our lives for maximum freedom and minimum responsibility.
+We swapped tips on visa runs, compared notes on the best co-working spaces and small surf towns around the world, and did our best to justify our lifestyle choices as we were 'escaping the rat race'.
+We were all running from something... career expectations, relationship failures, taxes.

 By no means was I close to being the first digital nomad (I know people who've been on the road since 2009), but I do think this era of 2014-2017 was one of the first large waves of this lifestyle making the rounds.

-After Bali, I spent almost a decade chasing that same feeling across 60+ countries.
+After my stint in Bali, I spent almost a decade chasing that same feeling across 60+ countries.
 Spending months living in countries that I didn't even know existed when I was a kid.
-The pattern stayed the same: find a co-working space in a new city/country, connect with other travellers, share stories of your adventures, become friends or more with locals and other travellers, and then fly off to the next spot when your visa expired.
+The pattern stayed the same: find a co-working space in a new city/country, connect with other travellers, share stories of your adventures, become friends (or more) with locals and other travellers, and then fly off to the next spot when your visa expired.
 Rinse and repeat.

 It was an unmatched level of freedom.
-I made very little money for most of this period, but with only a backpack of possessions and a very low bar for where I'd sleep, I could fly anywhere in the world with no limitations.
-The whole lifestyle was about optimization – minimize possessions, maximize flexibility, avoid anything that looked like a commitment.
+I made very little money for most of this period, but with only a backpack of possessions and a very low bar for where I'd sleep, I could fly most anywhere in the world with no limitations (I'm very lucky to have a Canadian passport).

 The Year I Said I Was Done

 After a decade of frantic movement - hundreds of flights and Airbnbs, thousands of meals in hole-in-the-wall restaurants, a couple of ruined/lost passports - I decided it was time to settle down.
-My last big trip (cycling around Taiwan, a few months in Japan, bouncing around Singapore and Malaysia) was supposed to be the finale.
+My last big trip (cycling around Taiwan, a few months in Japan, bouncing around Singapore and Malaysia) was meant to be the grand finale - my favourite countries, seeing my old friends from past trips in Asia.

 Solo cycling 1200km around the island of Taiwan

-I tried settling in my hometown of Kitchener first.
+I tried settling in my hometown of Kitchener, Ontario first.
 My childhood friends and parents nearby, most of them getting married and having kids.
 "It's about time," I told myself.
 I was 29.

-After a few months of normal life in southern Ontario, I got antsy.
+After a few months of normal (boring, for me) life in southern Ontario, I got antsy.
 I booked a three-week camping trip in British Columbia and fell in love with Vancouver.
-In October 2024, I made what felt like the biggest decision of my life: signing a one-year lease.
-My hands were literally shaking as I signed the paperwork.
+In October 2024, I made what felt like the biggest decision of my life: signing an apartment lease.
+My hands were shaking as I signed the paperwork.

 One year in one place?
 I hadn't done that since I was 20.